 Flow chemistry is also known as continuous flow or plug flow chemistry.
 It involves a chemical reaction run in a continuous flow stream.
 The process offers potential for the efficient manufacture of chemical products.
-Recent breakthroughs using Vapourtec systems are in production of Tamoxifen (Breast Cancer) and Artemisinin (Malaria).
+Significant breakthroughs using flow chemistry systems are in production of Tamoxifen (Breast Cancer) and Artemisinin (Malaria).

 Reactants are first pumped into a mixing device.
 Flow continues through a temperature controlled reactor until the reaction is complete.
-The reactor can be a simple pipe, tube or complex micro-structured device.
-The mixing device and reactor are maintained at the temperature to promote the desired reaction.
+The reactor can be a simple pipe/tube or a complex micro-structured device.
+The mixing device and reactor are maintained at the precise temperature to promote the desired reaction.
 The reactants may also be exposed to an electrical flux or a photon flux to promote an electrochemical or photochemical reaction.

 Flow chemistry differs from conventional batch chemistry by having the following important features: